SarathLUN/udemy-building-modern-web-applications-with-go/section-01/README.md

 ```

-- now we can add the following code to `main.go` file:
+- create a file `main.go` and add the following code:

 ```go
 //main.go